This post may contain affiliate links. Read the full disclosure here.

 4. Start a savings account for your baby

-What are some general things that need to get done before baby arrives?
+What are some general things that need to get done before the baby arrives?

-If you thought this list was almost over, you’re kinda right but we’re not there quite yet.
-There are a few more general things that need to be done to prepare for a newborn that doesn’t really fit into a specific category but are still very important.
+There are a few more general things that need to be done to prepare for a newborn that don’t really fit into a specific category but are still very important.
 Below is a list of a few general things you need to do to prepare for your new baby:

 1. Install car seat